-Objective 6: Conduct research, monitoring and evaluation of lamprey at all life history stages It should be noted that this project is not a "master plan".
-Although the Tribal Pacific Lamprey Restoration Plan is a tribally focused action plan, it incorporates much of the information available in other regional lamprey planning documents.
-The USFWS Assessment, and subsequent Regional Implementation Plans, is a collaborative conservation effort that integrates other lamprey planning documents such as the Tribal Restoration Plan, the U.S. Corps of Engineers 10 year Lamprey Plan, the PUD lamprey plans, and the NPCC Fish Wildlife Program.
+Objective 6: Conduct research, monitoring and evaluation of lamprey at all life history stages

+It should be noted that this project is not actually a "master plan" in the sense of a master plan being all-encompassing.
+The Tribal Pacific Lamprey Restoration Plan is a tribally focused action plan; however, it incorporates much of the information available in, and is consistent with, other regional lamprey planning documents.
+In turn, these other documents include information from, and are consistent with, the Tribal Pacific Lamprey Restoration Plan.
+These other documents include the USFWS Assessment (Luzier at al. 2011), and subsequent Regional Implementation Plans, which is a collaborative conservation effort that integrates other lamprey planning documents such as the Tribal Restoration Plan, the U.S. Corps of Engineers 10 year Lamprey Plan (USACE 2009), several plans developed by public utility districts, and the Council's Fish Wildlife Program (Council 2009).
 The USFWS Assessment was just finalized in October 2011 and development of the Regional Implementation Plans is commencing.